mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-2.md

 ### One assertion per test

-As you might have noticed, instead of checking the whole String "Jones, Jack (LOYAL)" i decided to split the assertions into two tests.
+As you might have noticed, instead of checking the whole String "Jones, Jack (LOYAL)" I decided to split the assertions into two tests.
 The first checks if the names have been combined correctly and the second test case checks if the type is printed in parentheses at the end of it.

-It could have been done in one test, but i like the idea of doing [one assertion in one test](http://programmaticallyspeaking.com/one-assertion-per-test-please.html), because these assertion contains two different parts.
+It could have been done in one test, but I like the idea of doing [one assertion in one test](http://programmaticallyspeaking.com/one-assertion-per-test-please.html), because these assertion contains two different parts.

 Imagine what would happen if used the initial stated test case "getCaption combines the first name and the last name as well as the type" which would look like this: